vexx32/chocolatey.org/chocolatey/Website/Views/Blog/ChocolateyRedesign.md

 - **Community Packages** - From the top navigation click **Community > Community Packages**
 - **Documentation** - To get to the Chocolatey Documentation, from the top navigation click **Learn > Docs**
 - **Contact** - To get to the Contact area, from the top navigation click **About > Contact**
-- **Sitemap** - For a quick guide to all important links on Chocolatey.org, visit our sitemap.
+- **Sitemap** - For a quick guide to all important links on the Chocolatey website, visit our sitemap.
 Navigate to the bottom navigation and click **Learn > Sitemap**

 ***